BetterWithCats.net may earn a small commission when you use one of the links on this page to purchase.

 When faced with unwanted feline behavior, the first step you need to take is to figure out the reasons behind it.
 As I’ve explained above there are numerous explanations as to why your cat is touching your face.
 If your kitty is putting his paw on your face while you’re asleep or they keep persistently tapping you then it’s possible that they want food, or they’re bored, and they want to play.
 In some cases, I’ve been awakened by my cat’s fast tapping me in the face because there was a stuffed mouse lost in my hair, or they wanted me to move and free up their rightful sleeping spot.

 What helped me solve the persistent mewing and constant paw patting was an automatic food feeder.
 I can’t recommend this easy solution enough, and it’s a great way to avoid your cat’s frustrated hungry meows throughout the whole day.
-You can check our review on 5 different feeders, or you can click here and see my number one pick, the Cat Mate C500 on Amazon!
+You can check our review on 5 different feeders, or you can No products found.
 I promise you your hungry kitty will have no reason to tap you on the face!

 Cats are animals that hunt during the late hours of the night, so it’s also possible that your kitty is terrorizing your sleep because they’re bored.
 The best way to ensure that your feline companion will sleep through the night is if you tire them out by playing with them before going to bed.
 Keeping the bedroom off-limits can also help reduce your cat’s paw interventions and help you enjoy a full night of sleep.